-- The value of P{ME(i)} may be limited by verified technical means (see 6 below) - The total shaft propulsion power may be limited by verified technical means.
+- The value of PME(i) may be limited by verified technical means (see 6 below) - The total propulsion power may be limited by verified technical means.
 In particular an electronic engine control system may limit the total propulsion power, whatever the number of engines in function (see 6 below)

 The auxiliary power can be nominally defined as a specified proportion of main engine power aiming to cover normal maximum sea load for propulsion and accommodation1.
 The nominal values are 2.5% of main engine power plus 250 kW for installed main engine power equal to or above 10 MW.
-5% of P{ME} will be accounted if less than 10 MW main engine power is installed.
-Alternatively, as explained below, the value for auxiliary power can be taken from the power balance table for the ship.
+5% of main engine power will be accounted if less than 10 MW main engine power is installed.
+Alternatively, as explained below, the value for auxiliary power can be taken from the electric power table (EPT) of the ship.